 The ability to regulate our emotions should not be presumed, emotional regulation is a skill and needs to be learned, sometimes through explicit instruction.
 Some children experience very intense emotions.
 Recognising your own emotions and identifying effective strategies for managing these is a key skill for any child.
-For those who require additional skill teaching around managing their own emotions Systems such as emotion works and Zones of Regulation are great.
-I won’t repeat their systems here but they are both widely used and effective strategies.
+Children who require additional skill teaching around managing their own emotions systems such as emotion works and Zones of Regulation are great.
+These are both widely used emotional regulation resources and effective strategies.

 I think it is unhelpful to label emotions negative or positive as all are reactions to interactions or events occurring around or to you.
 Many of the responses to emotions in young people are shaped by their needs, communication skills or background, including potential trauma and abuse.
-Teachers need to be mindful of this and the impact it will have on the child reactions to certain situations.
+Teachers need to be mindful of this and the impact it will have on the child’s reactions to certain situations.
 Some emotions are specifically designed to keep you safe (fear) so additional work may be better focused on desensitisation or applying a functional and clear method of escape – The symbol above is a simple example of this.
 The child can use it to immediately end an activity, food tasting, game etc. I believe symbols and cards like this are essential even for students who can verbalise requests.
 In times of stress, expressive language skills can be impaired so grabbing a symbol can reduce potential “challenging behaviour” by easily communicating a need to exit the situation.

 I have just discovered this book No Worries!
 Mindful Kids: An activity book for young people who sometimes feel anxious or stressed by Dr Sharie Coombes This is an excellent little resource which has a number of self-regulation strategies the child can start to use to reduce anxiety.